panubo/docker-cron/README.md

 Cron in a container.

+This image is available on quay.io `quay.io/panubo/cron` and AWS ECR Public `public.ecr.aws/panubo/cron`.

 ## Configuration

 Mount the crontab at `/crontab`.
 The cron jobs will be run with the underprivileged `cron` user.